erimcg/Using-D3js/05_05_areas.md

 ### Padding

-We can apply a padding to each of the sides of the text within its' bounding box.
+We can apply a padding to each of the sides of the text within its bounding box.
 When applying a padding, we should make sure to not use large paddings that make the label hard to read.
-It is also important to remember that each padding should be set to a value from 0 to 1; larger values will technically work still, but will result in text labels usually too small to read.
+It is also important to remember that each padding should be set to a value from 0 to 1; larger values will technically still work, but will result in text labels usually too small to read.
 The default value for each padding is 0.

 <pre>
 var areaLabel = d3.areaLabel([area1]).paddingLeft(5);